Tom-De-Jong/Tom-De-Jong/README.md

 # Hello!

-My name is Tom de Jong and i am a proffessional developer with years of experience. i create beautiful, secure, and working software. interested, questions or just want to talk?
+My name is Tom de Jong and i am a professional developer with years of experience. i create beautiful, secure, and working software. interested, questions or just want to talk?
 Reach me via email! tomdejong2009@gmail.com

 ## ⏱ Hackatime Stats